UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 At the beginning of the new season, Sociedad announced a deal had been completed with nascent MLS club Los Angeles FC to join them in January 2018.
 Unsurprisingly perhaps, his last few months in the Basque Region hardly produced great results, and by the time he moved to the USA, he has scored just a single goal.

 Of course, it’s difficult to evaluate the stresses on any player, let alone one of the tender years, when displaced from home to a foreign environment on the other side of the Atlantic, and such a momentous change may well have been one of the major reasons why Carlos Vela failed to produce for Arsenal.
-A first full season on the West Coast of the USA certainly supports the theory originally posited about the move to Sociedad that the Mexican operates best where he feels comfortable.
-Although some may argue that the less demanding standards in the MLS may also be a contributory factor to Vela kicking off in style for his new club, netting 15 goals in 32 games.
+Two prolific seasons on the West Coast of America certainly supports the theory that the Mexican operates best where he feels comfortable.
+Although some may argue that the less demanding standards in the MLS may also be a contributory factor to Vela netting 48 goals in 60 games.
 Perhaps the next few seasons will tell but, with regular acclaim coming his way in America, it may be that at 30 years of age, Carlos Vela has found the home he was looking for when he left Mexico in 2005.